Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 2-way starts with the same basic formula, except you add extra independent variables.
 To model your different independent variable NOT interacting with each other, use `+`.
-To model your different independent variables YES intearacting with each other, use `*`.
+To model your different independent variables YES interacting with each other, use `*`.
 Let’s create a few models, and test which is most accurate.
 Without knowing what data specifically to look at, trying to interpret a 2-way ANOVA feels like flailing in the dark.
 We want the model that is the best fit for our data; the one that explains the MOST variation.

-1. Is there interaction between what fertilzer is used, what the crop density is, and what the final yield is?
+1. Is there interaction between what fertilizer is used, what the crop density is, and what the final yield is?
 Here we use +, to predict that crop density does not effect the fertilzer.
-2. The same as 1, except we use \*, to see if the crop density DOES affect the fertilzer (which in turn affects final yield).
+2. The same as 1, except we use \*, to see if the crop density DOES affect the fertilizer (which in turn affects final yield).
 3. We add ‘block’, because the plants were planted in random blocks.
 Do the random blocks impact results?
 (If they do, we would probably consider this data contaminated.)